 A climb up Kawah Ijen in Eastern Java turns from scenic morning hike to nightmarish wake-up call on the reality of the health and safety risks that make up the daily lives of the volcano’s sulphur miners.

-It’s only a few hours since I stumbled out of bed before dawn, sprayed my rapidly dread-locking hair with dry shampoo instead of braving the freezing Indonesian mandi water tub, and threw back a cup of wake-the-dead coffee brewed.
+It’s only a few hours since I stumbled out of bed before dawn, sprayed my rapidly dread-locking hair with dry shampoo instead of braving the freezing Indonesian mandi water tub, and threw back a cup of wake-the-dead coffee brewed at the Arabica plantation I grabbed a few hours of rest at.
 Still too sleepy to be apprehensive about the impending volcano trek, I hopped on the back of the motorbike as the driver jammed my backpack between his legs and the handlebars.
 The security guard waved us off and handed me a packed breakfast.

 It’s a steep, one-hour corkscrew ride through the rainforest-cloaked mountains of East Java to reach the base of the hiking trail that scales Mount Ijen.
 The morning mist freezes the base of my neck, turns my eyelashes to wipers, forms an icy meniscus over the pock-marked road.
 My driver is 15-year-old, one-eyed Aris, a local boy who had convinced me the previous afternoon that it was too dangerous to climb the volcano after midday – “fumes so strong madam.”
 Half an hour later I clamber off the bike, legs frozen akimbo, eyes straining like a Siberian mole; I thank him and reassure him I’ll be fine.
 “Stay safe Madam, is can be very danger.”